 The following list describes the Reporting Services specific steps and options you select in the SQL Server Installation Wizard.
 The list does not described each page you will see in the installation wizard, only the Reporting Services related pages that are part of a Native mode installation.

 Run the SQL Server setup wizard (setup.exe) and step through the following preliminary pages:

 On the Setup Role page, Select SQL Server Feature Installation.

 On the Feature Selection page, select the following:

-If you plan to use the Reporting Services subscription feature, then on the Server Configuration page, you want to verify SQL Server Agent is configured for Automatic Startup type.
+Server Configuration: If you plan to use the Reporting Services subscription feature, then on the Server Configuration page, configure SQL Server Agent Automatic Startup type.
+The default is manual.